WA 1966 Year-of-Manufacture Plates

 Will the Real 1966 Plate Please Stand Up?

-All of the evidence pointed to a mistake in the Department of Licensing's charts, namely that they actually started using the "1967" style plates approximately mid‑year in 1966, perhaps because they ran out of the “1963” style plates before the end of the year.[4]
+All of the evidence pointed to a mistake in the Department of Licensing's charts, namely that they actually started using the "WASHINGTON" plates once they ran out of the "WASH.
+63" plates.
+[4] (A fantastic collection of plates assembed by Ian Slade confims that King, Pierce, and Spokane counties started using the "WASHINGTON" design sometime in 1965, while some lower-population counties never did use them.)

 I then contacted Peter Madsen, a long-time license plate collector who lives in Olalla, WA.
 He was kind enough to write a detailed letter to Kathy and me that explains the situation.
 Fortunately, Kathy at the Department of Licensing agreed with my assessment and Peter's evidence.
 I was allowed to use the original plates.

-2. If the car was purchased in June, 1966, why were the tabs due in January?
-The previous owner took the car out of service for about a year and half while he was restoring it.
+Note: Although the car was purchased in June, 1966, the tabs were due in January because the previous owner took the car out of service for about a year and half while he was restoring it.
 He chose to return it to service in January.

 [2] There is a field on the registration called "Previous Plate No." that will list any prior plates.
 It was blank on all of the records for my car until 1985, when the non-reflectorized plate was removed.